jbox-web/ajax-datatables-rails/README.md

 ### Pass options to the datatable class

-An `AjaxDatatablesRails::Base` inherited class can accept an options hash at initialization.
+An `AjaxDatatablesRails::ActiveRecord` inherited class can accept an options hash at initialization.
 This provides room for flexibility when required.

 Example: